PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### What are system requirements for v1.7?

-Nothing is set in stone yet (and we won't have proper benchmarks before the first beta version), but you can bet it will at least be the same as for Symfony 2.8.
-Also, we announced that PrestaShop was moving to PHP 5.4.
-As for server configuration, well, let's just say "the more the better" for now, but in any case, it will most definitely be higher than for 1.6.
+Nothing is set in stone yet (and we won't have proper benchmarks before the first beta version), but you can bet it will at least be [the same as for Symfony 2.8](http://symfony.com/doc/2.8/reference/requirements.html).
+Also, we announced in June 2015 that [PrestaShop was moving to PHP 5.4](http://build.prestashop.com/news/Dropping-support-php52-and-53/).

+As for server capability, well, let's just say "the more the better" for now, but in any case, it will most definitely be higher than for 1.6.

 ### Where is the development source code for PS 1.7?